lytics/quickstart/README.md

 Quickstart For getting up and running building Visualizations using Lytics.io

-Install:
+This demo uses a "demo" account that has data in it and is public.

+Install node packages:

+	# requires npm, node
-   npm install   # from root of this folder
+	npm install   # from root of this folder install dependencies from package.json

-   # run
+	# run web app
 	node app.js

 Data Generator